Chinigchinix: Names

 Hugo Reid (1852) recorded it as Qua-o-ar, suggesting that it was trisyllabic.

 But the Spanish transcribed it Quaguar, suggesting two syllables ([ˈkwawaɾ], reflecting the Spanish use of gu for [w]).

 Kroeber (1925) spells it Kwawar, though he notes Reid's spelling as well: Kwawar (" Qua-o-ar ").

 Harrington (1933) gives the most precise transcription, K(w)áʾuwar, in interpreting an 1846 translation of a Spanish text.

 Given the general quality of Harrington's work, this might be expected to be the most accurate as well, approximately [ˈkʷaʔuwar], with three syllables.

 In English it is /ˈkwɑːwɑr/, with two syllables.

-Mythology
+History

-The Takic mythology is known only fragmentarily, as these peoples were Christianized early, by Spanish missionaries, during the late 18th to early 19th centuries.
+The Takic beliefs are known only fragmentarily, as these peoples were Christianized early, by Spanish missionaries, during the late 18th to early 19th centuries.

 Only sparse material has been collected by ethnologists from the few remaining native speakers during 19th century.